Installing a French drain only takes 6 simple steps but could reduce the risk of flooding in your garden

 This will depend on how much water you are looking to get rid of.
 But typically for the area around your home a 60mm, 80mm or 100mm pipe will be adequate.

-It's not essential but think about installing an access point such as a bottle gully at the start of the French drain so you get access to clean when needed.
+And finally, while it's not essential you might want to think about installing an access point such as a bottle gully at the start of the French drain so you get access to clean when needed.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.